 Zorn asked for the LAC’s recommendation on the minutes of the April 5, 2021, LAC meeting.

-None were offered, no discussion, and were not approved as there was not a quorum of LAC member in attendance.
+None were offered, no discussion, and were not approved as there was not a quorum of LAC members in attendance.

 General Update and Other Committee Coordination

 Merrill updated LAC on the activities of the TAC.
-Last met on July 14, 2021 and talked about the island tree clearing on the main channel of the Speidell tract, discussed the spring 2021 WC season and report, reviewed the 2021 LT/PP Predator management actions and monitoring effort, and the discussed the Pallid sturgeon research project with UNL and UNI.
+Last met on July 14, 2021 and talked about the island tree clearing on the main channel of the Speidell tract, discussed the spring 2021 WC season and report, reviewed the 2021 LT/PP Predator management actions and monitoring effort, and then discussed the Pallid sturgeon research project with UNL and UNI.
 TAC next meeting will be October 13, 2021.
 Farnsworth provided GC update.
 Next GC is September 14- 15 in Kearney at the Younes Conference Center and online.
-Main items of disscussion will be the Adaptive Management Working groups progress on updating the Programs extension science plan, discussion on how the Program addresses Species of Concern, and land updates.
-Farnsworth updated LAC on the activities of the WAC.
-Basin is in drought this year first time since 2009 since that we received no water from the municipal lease at Pathfinder reservoir, usually 4–5,000-acre feet and up to 9,000-acre feet.
+Main items of discussion will be the Adaptive Management Working Group’s progress on updating the Program’s Extension Science Plan, discussion on how the Program addresses species of concern, and land updates.
+Farnsworth updated the LAC on the activities of the WAC.
+Basin is in drought this year.
+It is the first time since 2009 that we received no water from the municipal lease at Pathfinder Reservoir, usually 4–5,000-acre feet and up to 9,000-acre feet.
 EA is in good shape and using water in a wise, targeted way.
 Tunnell provide quick update on Land Objective status in which there has been no change since last LAC meeting.

 Land Management Update

-Tunnell update LAC on 2021 work items, specifically the lack of Rx fire in the spring 2021 spring season due to contractor unwilling to mobilize a crew due to COVID.
-The BSR project fencing is complete and will work with NPPD for grazing in 2022 and beyond.
-Tunnell reviewed maps & drone footage of progress to date on the tree clearing and disking at the 2021 Chapman Complex Habitat Enhancement work.
+Tunnell updated the LAC on 2021 work items:

+No Rx fire in the2021 spring season due to contractor unable to mobilize a crew due to COVID.

+Cottonwood Ranch broad-scale recharge project fencing is complete and will work with NPPD for grazing in 2022 and beyond.

+Map & drone footage of progress to date on the tree clearing and disking at the 2021 Chapman Complex Habitat Enhancement work.

 Land Reviews

 Tunnell gave background of the Tract 2103 offering from the landowner to the Program.
 Rabbe discussed the topic of management agreements and how they contribute to the 1,500-acre plus- up land objective in the Extension.
 Tract 2103 discussion will be during the upcoming GC meeting and Rabbe will present the Service’s viewpoint of the tract.
-La brought-up discussion about land acres and requested a copy of the Platte River Management joint study and if the study provided land objectives, guidelines, or advice for management agreements.
-Rabbe clarified differences between management agreements and long-term land objectives are different topics.
-Farnsworth sent link to Platte River Management joint study to La.
-Farnsworth discussed that in the mock negotiation or policy framework for 2nd increment, there is a need to take an inventory of all the conservation lands in the AHR and identify gaps from a species perspective.
-This should be done in the next 5-6 years and identify id the long-term goal of 30,000 acres is appropriate and clarity on what does and does not count.
-Tunnell and Farnsworth provided updates on other offerings and management agreements that are in various stages of negotiations following Sackett’s retirement in August.
+La brought-up discussion about land acres and requested a copy of the Platte River Management joint study and asked if the study provided land objectives, guidelines, or advice for management agreements.
+Rabbe clarified that differences between management agreements and long-term land objectives are different topics.
+Farnsworth sent a link to Platte River Management joint study to La.
+Farnsworth discussed that in the mock negotiation or policy framework for the Second Increment, there is a need to take an inventory of all the conservation lands in the AHR and identify gaps from a species perspective.
+This should be done in the next 5-6 years and identify the long-term goal is appropriate and provide clarity on what does and does not count.
+Tunnell and Farnsworth provided updates on other offerings and management agreements that are in various stages of negotiations following Bruce Sackett’s retirement in August.

 Public Forum